qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `SET_NAME`: **_unique**: The suffix that will be added to the default redis and disk queue `set` name for unique queues.
 Individual queues will default to **`name`**`QUEUE_NAME`_`SET_NAME`_ but can be overridden in the specific `queue.name` section.
 - `MAX_WORKERS`: **(dynamic)**: Maximum number of worker go-routines for the queue.
 Default value is "CpuNum/2" clipped to between 1 and 10.

-Gitea creates the following non-unique queues:
+RIA Hub creates the following non-unique queues:

 - `code_indexer`
 - `issue_indexer`